Clement Ligoure: Military and early medical work

-With World War I underway, Ligoure enlisted in the Canadian military and ended up travelling to Halifax, Nova Scotia—arriving in 1916, two months after getting his final degree—to be a medical officer in the No. 2 Construction Battalion.
-It was an all-Black battalion he co-founded.
-However, an "error" in the application resulted in him being replaced by a white physician, "likely due to the British War Office ergo the Canadian Department of Militias and Defence refusing to see past the colour bar."
-He still assisted by raising money and spent seven months recruiting for the battalion.
+With World War I underway, Dr. Ligoure enlisted in the Canadian military and ended up travelling to Halifax, Nova Scotia—arriving in 1916, after receiving his final degree.
+His aim was to become Medical Officer of the No. 2 Construction Battalion, made up of Black recruits.
+However, a clerical error discovered in May 1916, concerning Ligoure's application to the Nova Scotia Medical Board, resulted in his failing to receive a license.
+However, the matter was resolved within a couple of weeks after which he received his license to practise medicine in Nova Scotia.
+In September, the No. 2 Battalion’s commander, Lieutenant Colonel Daniel H. Sutherland wrote a strong recommendation of Dr. Ligoure for the position of supernumerary lieutenant.
+However, in late February 1917, the doctor's appointment was cancelled without any consideration for the M.O. position.
+The commission instead went to a white physician from Tatamagouche, Dr. Dan Murray.
+The British War Office, ergo the Canadian Department of Militias and Defence, simply refused to see beyond the colour bar.
+Nevertheless, Dr. Ligoure spent the next seven months raising money and recruiting for the battalion.

-Despite being a licensed physician, Ligoure was not allowed to use hospitals in Halifax.
-Still, he served as medical officer for Canadian National Railway workers.
+Despite being a licensed physician, Ligoure was denied hospital privileges in Halifax.
+Still, he served as medical officer for the mostly Black Pullman porters working for the Canadian Government Railways (C.G.R.) later, the Canadian National Railway (C.N.R.).
 His fifteen-person clinic was located in his house and named the Amanda Private Hospital for his mother.

 Halifax Explosion

 After the Halifax Explosion on 6 December 1917, Ligoure worked long hours to treat blast victims.
 Some of the patients that filled his clinic had been unable to get medical help elsewhere.
-In a statement to Dr. Archibald MacMechan, Ligoure conveyed that he worked day and night:In spite of the warning of a second explosion, he worked steadily till 8 p.m. [...]
+In a statement to Dr. Archibald MacMechan, Ligoure conveyed that he worked day and night:In spite of the warning of a second explosion, he worked steadily till 8 p.m. ...
 Seven people spent the night in his office, laid upon blankets.
 On December 7th, 8th and 9th, he worked steadily both night and day, doing outside work at night.

-At first his only support was from his housekeeper and his boarder.
+At first his only support was from his housekeeper, Miss Bessie Waith, and his boarder, H.D.
+Nicholas, a Pullman porter.
 On 10 December, Ligoure requested assistance from City Hall and received two nurses to come with him to establish an "official dressing station" for changing and applying bandages.
-Eventually, he was leading ten nurses, six other women and four soldiers (one of which was a physician).
+Eventually, he was leading ten nurses, six other women and four soldiers (one of whom was a physician).

 His work continued to 28 December, with records indicating nearly 200 patients were helped each day.
-His patients were almost all white.
+His patients were almost all White.
 According to archival records, patients were not charged.
 This work has led him to be recognized as a "local hero" and "unsung hero".